132 Comments

 fatigued1

-Camp Hill, PA · a month ago
+Camp Hill, PA · 3 months ago

 Just paint lines to make it look like they torqued it.